urbint/cortex/README.md

 - `Cortex.all` - run all stages (currently reload and test runner) on all files in the project

+- `Cortex.focus` - filter test runs to only tests matching the given pattern.
+  Supports:
+  - a regular expression, which will filter to tests whose full test name matches that regular expression
+  - a string, which will compile as a regular expression and behave like the above regular expression
+  - an integer, which will filter by line number for tests
+  - a keyword, which will pass through to the `include` option of `ExUnit.configure/1` unchanged

+- `Cortex.unfocus` - clear the currently configured focus

 ### Test Runner